 The truth here is no one is wrong.
 It is the artist’s job to create what the client is searching for in terms of feeling confident.

-They may be coming at a point of weight loss, trying to heal from trauma, or just celebrating a milestone in their lives.
-I have shot boudoir for clients anywhere from 21-84 years of age, both men and women.
+They may be coming during a point of weight loss, trying to heal from trauma, or just celebrating a milestone in their lives.
+I have shot boudoir images for clients anywhere from 21 to 84 years of age, both men and women.

 Being a boudoir photographer requires a lot of patience and kindness to make your clients feel comfortable.
 They are about to do a session where they are in their most vulnerable state of mind.

 You may have clients who are carefree about their bodies.
 But most of the time, you deal with clients who have been through body shaming, have confidence issues, or are perhaps shy.
 Be considerate of their needs, even if it means missing that shot you were dying to get.